Legal Separation vs. Divorce

 The agreement, when signed by both parties and notarized, becomes a legally binding contract which lasts until either the parties change it by mutual agreement or a court grants a divorce.
 Should one party fail to live up to the agreement, the other spouse can seek enforcement in court just as anyone might seek to enforce provisions of a business contract.
 The party requesting enforcement may be granted an award of legal fees for the necessity to obtain court intervention.
 If the parties later want to divorce, they may simply ask the court to incorporate the terms of the agreement into a divorce decree.

 Legal separations require some ongoing degree of cooperation.
 Since the couple remains married and both parties may benefit from that legal status, separation works best if spouses are on speaking terms.
 Either person may require information from the other at times such as tax or insurance information.
 If spouses are not communicating well, divorce may be the better option.
 Spouses should share the same goals for separating and agree on what they hope to achieve by taking this step.
 Spouses should also agree on what action will follow if either fails to live up to provisions in the separation agreement.
 Discussion and efforts to resolve conflicts privately should take priority over court action.

 Since procedures vary by state, it would be wise to consult an attorney when considering separation or divorce.
 Important rights are impacted by either process.
 Legal separation will not be the best resolution for marriages in which the marital bond is irretrievably broken.
 However, for some couples, legal separation may provide a valuable opportunity to experience life living apart while protecting important rights during this period.
 Time apart may help parties realize whether they truly want to terminate their marriage or whether it makes more sense to cooperatively strive to save their relationship.
-If you have any questions concerning separation vs divorce, phone the Law Offices Of Peter Van Aulen at 201-845-7400 for a free in office consultation.
+If you have any questions concerning separation vs divorce, phone the Law Offices Of Peter Van Aulen at 201-845-7400 for a consultation.